troyxmccall/homebrew-mopidy/README.md

 These formulae let you install Mopidy and Mopidy extensions with all required dependencies on macOS.

-This is a work-around for broken Mopidy v 2.2.2 on MacOS
+This is a work-around for https://github.com/mopidy/homebrew-mopidy/issues/32

 ## How to install these formulae?